open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/shim.md

 weight: 5
 ---

-NET is different from other languages/runtimes that support OpenTelemetry.
+.NET is different from other languages/runtimes that support OpenTelemetry.
 Tracing is implemented by the [System.Diagnostics](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics) API, repurposing older constructs like `ActivitySource` and `Activity` to be